Maiella National Park

 Maiella National Park (Parco Nazionale della Maiella) is located in the provinces of Chieti, Pescara and L'Aquila, in the region of Abruzzo, Italy.

 It is centered on the Maiella massif, of which Monte Amaro is the highest peak, at 2793 m elevation.

-It is one of Italy's 24 national parks and one of three national parks in Abruzzi.
+It is one of Italy's 24 national parks and one of three national parks in Abruzzo.
 It was established in 1991.

 The 740.95 km2 large area of Maiella National Park, especially the Montagna della Majella, has been subject to a major international geoscientific research project, TaskForceMajella, from 1998 up to 2005.
 Along the northern slope of the mountain for thousands of years hydrocarbon extraction has occurred from spontaneous seepages and shallow wells.
 On 21 April 2021, Maiella National Park was declared a UNESCO Global Geopark under the name of Majella Geopark.

-Main sights

-The park contains about 500 kilometers of hiking trails through the mountains, cave paintings in Grotta Sant'Angelo and Grotta del Cavallone (the latter being one of the deepest caves in Europe open to the public).

-Tourist centers located in the park include: